Hyperbolicities in CAT(0) cube complexes

 \begin{proof}[Proof of Theorem \ref{thm:HXstablesub}.]
-Fix a basepoint $x \in X$.
-Suppose that $H$ is a stable subgroup.
+Fix a basepoint $x \in X$ and suppose that $H$ is a stable subgroup.
 As a consequence of Corollary \ref{cor:MorseCriterion}, the convex hull $Y$ of $H \cdot x$ in $X$ is a contained into a neighborhood of $Y$.
 A fortiori, $Y$ is a stable subcomplex.
-It follows from Proposition \ref{prop:HXstable} that $Y$ quasi-isometrically embeds into $H(X)$.
-A fortiori, $H \cdot x$ quasi-isometrically embeds into $H(X)$. \end{proof}
+It follows from Proposition~\ref{prop:HXstable} that there exists some $L_0 \geq 0$ such that $Y$ quasi-isometrically embeds into $(X,\delta_L)$ for every $L \geq L_0$.
+A fortiori, $H \cdot x$ quasi-isometrically embeds into $(X,\delta_L)$ for every $L \geq L_0$. \end{proof}

-It may be expected that the converse of Theorem \ref{thm:HXstablesub} holds, ie., if the orbits of the subgroup $H$ quasi-isometrically embed in $H(X)$ then $H$ turns out to be a stable subgroup.
+It may be expected that the converse of Theorem \ref{thm:HXstablesub} holds, i.e., if the orbits of the subgroup $H$ quasi-isometrically embed into $(X,\delta_L)$ for some $L \geq 0$, then $H$ turns out to be a stable subgroup.
 In view of Proposition \ref{prop:HXstable}, the only point to verify is that $H$ is a convex-cocompact group, or equivalently, that the convex hull of an $H$-orbit lies in a neighborhood of this orbit.
-However, the implication which interests us is really the one proved by Theorem \ref{thm:HXstablesub} because it implies restrictions on the possible stable subgroups of a given group acting geometrically on some CAT(0) cube complex.
+However, the implication which interests us is really the one proved by Theorem~\ref{thm:HXstablesub} because it implies restrictions on the possible stable subgroups of a given group acting geometrically on some CAT(0) cube complex.
 For instance, we are able to reprove a result which follows from \cite{PurelyLoxoRAAG, KimKoberdaGeometryCurveGraph}.
 (An alternative argument can also be found at the end of the proof of Theorem \ref{thm:MorseinRAAG}.)